Exemptions

 • Supply a copy of your DD214, if applicable; otherwise, a copy of your most recent military orders .

-Applicants can obtain forms online Returning Veteran Homestead Exemption, from the Frankfort Township Assessor’s Office or the Will County Supervisor of Assessments.
-Completed applications must be returned to:
+Applicants can obtain forms here Returning Veteran Homestead Exemption, This form can be dropped off at our office or the Will County Supervisor of Assessments office.

 Frankfort Township Assessor